apalache-mc/apalache/docs/adr/001rfc-types.md

-# ADR 1: types and type annotations
+# RFC 001: types and type annotations

 It is good to have a number of different opinions here.
 As I can see, we actually have three issues, not one (I initially have put emphasis only on the